David Blaine: Dive of Death (2008)

 On September 18, 2008, Blaine announced his The Upside Down Man performance with Donald Trump.
 Blaine planned to hang upside down without a safety net for 60 hours.
 On September 22, Blaine began his stunt Dive of Death, hanging over Wollman Rink in Central Park and interacting with fans by lowering himself upside down.
 He pulled himself up to drink fluid and restore normal circulation.
 Reportedly, Blaine risked blindness and other maladies in the stunt.
 He was criticized when, only hours into the endurance challenge, he was seen standing on a waiting crane platform, not upside down as expected.
 During the stunt, he came down once an hour for a medical check and to use the bathroom.

 What Is Magic?
 (2010)

-In this 42-minute television special that aired in 2010, Blaine performed an illusion of catching a .22 caliber bullet fired from a rifle into a small metal cup in his mouth.
-The special also features 2008 footage of Blaine in New Orleans performing for people affected by Hurricane Katrina.
+In this 42-minute television special that aired on April 18, 2010, Blaine performed an illusion of catching a .22 caliber bullet fired from a rifle into a small metal cup in his mouth.